Home » Lunch/Dinner » New England Fish Chowder Recipe

 • White fish: I used cod for this recipe, but you can easily make this a haddock chowder recipe by replacing the cod with fresh or frozen haddock filets.

 • Potatoes: I like Red potatoes or Yukon Gold potatoes, because they hold up well in soups and chowders.
-Russets will work too in a pinch, but might break down quicker.
+Russets will work too in a pinch, but will break down quicker.

 • Carrots: Not a typical ingredient, but I like the little pop of color it gives the chowder.